 - 1. Not achieving the 80% cumulative attendance after being placed on an Attendance Probation Plan (APP) and/or a Final Attendance Probation Plan (FAPP). - 2.
-Being absent for more than one (1) on-campus day in a Hybrid (IDL) module program OR being absent for more than two (2) on-campus days in a Hybrid (IDL) term program. - 3.
+Being absent for more than one (1) on-campus day in a MOABC-IDL or PMA-IDL module program; OR being absent for more than two (2) days in the PN-IDL term program. - 3.
 Being absent for seven (7) consecutive calendar days in a module program. - 4.
-Being absent for seven (7) consecutive calendar days in a Hybrid (IDL) program; includes on-campus and active engagement online. - 5.
-Attaining a cumulative attendance percentage at the end of a any term/module so far below the 80% cumulative attendance requirement that even three term/module APP, the student would not be able to achieve an 80% cumulative attendance. - 6.
-Attaining a cumulative attendance percentage during a term/module that is so far below the 80% cumulative attendance requirement that the student would not be able to achieve the specified attendance percentage of his/her APP or FAPP. - 7.
-Being absent 14 consecutive calendar days from their last day or attendance within a term/class or not turning in time sheets weekly to document their clinical or externship hours. - 8.
+Being absent for seven (7) consecutive calendar days in a Hybrid (IDL) program; includes on-campus and active engagement online.

+- 5. Attaining a cumulative attendance percentage at the end of a any term/module so far below the 80% cumulative attendance requirement that even three term/module APP, the student would not be able to achieve an 80% cumulative attendance. - 6.
+Attaining a cumulative attendance percentage during a term/module that is so far below the 80% cumulative attendance requirement that the student would not be able to achieve the specified attendance percentage of his/her APP or FAPP. - Being absent 14 consecutive calendar days from their last day or attendance within a term/class or not turning in time sheets weekly to document their clinical or externship hours. - 8.
 Not achieving 100% attendance during lab/clinical/practicum, Clinical Practicum or Externship.